-Hosseini Zare S M, Babapour J, Hosseini Zare S M, Sadr A S, Hosseini M S, Khorasani B. Quality of Work Life among Nurses in Affiliated Hospitals of University of Social Welfare and Rehabilitation Sciences: A Cross-Sectional Study. jrehab 2025; 25 (4)
+Hosseini Zare S M, Babapour J, Hosseini Zare S M, Sadr A S, Hosseini M S, Khorasani B. Quality of Work Life Among Nurses in Hospitals Affiliated With the University of Social Welfare and Rehabilitation Sciences: A Cross-sectional Study. jrehab 2025; 25 (4) :766-789

 URL: